Protocols

 These examples clarify endpoints and commands using the framing protocol:

-• 0x13: A command to the FW in the application_fpga with 128 bytes of data.
+• 0x13: A command to the firmware with 128 bytes of data.
 The data could, for example, be parts of an application binary to be loaded into memory.

-• 0x1a: A command to the application running in the application_fpga with 32 bytes of data.
+• 0x1a: A command to the application running with 32 bytes of data.
 The data could be a 32 byte challenge to be signed using the private key derived in the TKey.

 Response Frame Format #